 A fully integrated geophysical and geological study of the Brazilian Margin

-The Brazil Atlantic Margin SEEBASE® Study and GIS documents the structural evolution of the offshore basins of Brazil from the Foz do Amazonas Basin in the north to the Santos Basin in the south.
+With coverage of all offshore blocks in the 14th Brazil licensing round, the Brazil Atlantic Margin SEEBASE® Study and GIS documents the structural evolution of the offshore basins of Brazil from the Foz do Amazonas Basin in the north to the Santos Basin in the south.
 Key outcomes of the study are an updated view of basement architecture and basin evolution, improved constraints on known petroleum systems and new exploration concepts for generating new plays and leads.